Tata Elxsi Ltd (NSE: TATAELXSI) Q4 2026 Earnings Call dated Apr. 21, 2026

 Bhavik Mehta

 Hi.
 Thank you.
-So understand, on generative AI, how are the client conversations evolving?
-Are you seeing clients asking for productivity pass throughs or pricing discounts because they want you to implement more of gen AI into the projects or is it still at a very nascent.
-That’s not in a big way so far and different, you know, for the three different industries you cater to.
+So just wanted to understand on generative AI, how are the client conversations evolving?
+Are you seeing clients asking for productivity pass-through or pricing discount if they want you to implement more of Gen AI into the projects?
+Or is it still at a very nascent stage that’s not the conversation in a big way so far?
+And different — for the three different industries you cater to.

 Manoj Raghavan

-Right.
-So I think in both automotive and healthcare there are those initial conversations happening.
-There is an interest to see how we can use some of these technologies for better efficiencies and you know, and so on.
-Not so much conversations around cost and you know, cost takeout and so on at this point in time.
-But media and telecom, we see a lot more, you know, customers, you know, asking if, you know, can we use Genai to overall, you know, what do you say, help in efficiencies at the same time also manage with their budget situation.
+Not so much conversations around cost and cost takeout and so on at this point in time.
+But Media and Telecom, we see a lot more customers asking us can we use Gen AI to overall what do you say, help in efficiencies at the same time also manage with their budget situation.

 Bhavik Mehta

 Okay, got it.
-And any sense on what could drive this different customer behavior between.
-Let’s go to media.
-Is it because media is under more pressure right now and hence the clients are more desperate for cost efficiency versus the other two sectors?
+And any sense on what would drive this different customer behavior between, let’s say, the media?
+Is it because media is under more pressure right now and hence, the clients are more desperate for low cost efficiencies versus the other two factors?

 Manoj Raghavan